Rachit-pul/rc-example-jobs/README.md

 # Troubleshooting

-If you encounter any issues while working with, building, or modifying any of the example jobs stored in this repository, please open an issue on this repository or email iask@ics.psu.edu.
-In that issue/email, please describe the issue that you are having, and please explain what you are trying to do with the container.
+If you encounter any issues while working with, building, or modifying any of the example jobs stored in this repository, please open an issue on this repository or email icds@psu.edu.
+In that issue/email, please describe the issue that you are having, and please explain what you are trying to do.
 The more information the merrier!